nethackchallenge/nethackchallenge.github.io/index.markdown

 ## Welcome to the NetHack Challenge

-The NetHack Challenge is a competition at NeurIPS 2021, that is based on the NetHack Learning Environment (NLE), in which teams will compete to build the best agents to play the game of NetHack.
+The NetHack Challenge is a competition at NeurIPS 2021 in which teams will compete to build the best agents to play the game of NetHack, using the NetHack Learning Environment (NLE).

 * **[Join the Competition!](https://www.aicrowd.com/challenges/neurips-2021-nethack-challenge)**
 * **[Join the Discord!](https://discord.gg/zkFWQmSWBA)**